 Best Value Chromebook: Samsung Chromebook 4

-The Samsung Chromebook 4 is an excellent value option, with a number of standout features that make it enticing for travelers and budget-minded folks alike.
+The Samsung Chromebook 4 is an excellent budget option, with a number of standout features that make it enticing for travelers and value-conscious folks alike.

 First, there’s the 64GB of internal storage.
 This is substantial compared to other Chromebooks at this price point, which typically have half as much space.
 There’s also a microSD slot for adding more, along with USB-A and USB C ports.
 Note, though, that the USB C port is also used for charging.

 Then there’s the military-grade build specifications, which makes the Chromebook 4 resistant to drops, vibrations, sudden changes in temperature, dust, and low pressure.
 That sturdiness doesn’t translate to bulk, however, as it still weighs under three pounds.